ucdavis-bioinformatics-training/2019_August_UCD_mRNAseq_Workshop/intro2R/Intro2R.md

 Cora Cora  32  TRUE
 </div>

-To check whether a data is a data frame, use the function is.data.frame().
+To check whether an object is a data frame, use the function is.data.frame().

 ```r